 Rob Oliver: Thank you and welcome.
 I appreciate you being with me today.
-Today’s perspective comes from Bryana Gregory.
+Today’s perspective comes from Brianna Gregory.
 She is a pharmacist and physician liaison based in Texas.
-She is a millennial member of Generation Y. Welcome to the show.
+She is a millennial, a member of Generation Y. Welcome to the show.

 Bryana Gregory: Thank you, Rob.
 I appreciate it.
 It’s an absolute pleasure to be here with you today.
 Thank you so much for having me.

 Bryana Gregory: Yes.
 So as I mentioned, I’m a pharmacist.
-I’m a compounding pharmacist to which means that I work in a less common sector of health care in pharmacy and then also as a physician leaves on what I really do is I help to facilitate the relationship between our providers, a prescriber and the pharmacy.
-So because company pharmacy is sort of a niche, I help educate providers basically on how to write the prescription for their patients, so it’s more customized as the patient can be customized treatment.
-So, you know, so much my inspiration, really in healthcare actually came from my dad.
-He always had a really begin.
-So funny.
-But he was a dentist, and he spent the, you know, several hours in the office even after after work.
-Just such a hard worker, which always had an impression on the but at the same time as a child, I spent a lot of time in his office.
-So I was watching what he was doing as a medical professional, I spent time with him.
-I was kind of like his shadow as a kid, watching him look over extras, watching him trade patience and and make moles in his lab.
-And several years later, in 2009, actually, he was diagnosed with prostate cancer or less is generally a pretty slow in cancer extruded correctly.
-But when he was finally diagnosed at age four, it became evident that something had been missed along the way during his routine check outs.
-And so throughout his dreaming journey, he saw several doctors, some specialists, federal oncologists.
-And if you started taking federal medication, and this is a guy that really never took medication in.
-So we really didn’t have exposure to what pharmacist did.
-Honestly, I really didn’t have a clue.
-By the time he reached his third year treatment, he was on 15 a medication, but something that in pharmacy we refer to as polypharmacy.
-And I remember that when my dad was in Hospice, one of the things that had the biggest impact on me to toss this farm team into the home and review its medications and actually slash the number that that number of medications by about half.
+I’m a compounding pharmacist, which means that I work in a less common sector of healthcare in pharmacy.
+And then also as a physician liaison, what I really do is I help to facilitate the relationships between our providers or prescribers and the pharmacy.
+So because compounding pharmacy is sort of a niche, I help to educate providers basically on how to write the prescriptions for their patients so that it’s more customized so that the patients can receive customized treatment.
+So you know, so much of my inspiration really in healthcare actually came from my dad.
+He always had a really big influence on me, but he was a dentist and he spent several hours in the office even after work, just such a hard worker, which always had an impression on me.
+But at the same time as a child, I spent a lot of time in his office.
+So I was watching what he was doing as a medical professional.
+I spent time with him.
+I was kind of like his shadow as a kid, watching him look over x-rays, watching him treat patients and make moles in his lab.
+And several years later in 2009, actually he was diagnosed with prostate cancer, which more or less is generally a pretty slow moving cancer if treated correctly.
+But when he was finally diagnosed at stage four, it became evident that something had been missed along the way during his routine checkups.
+And so throughout his treatment journey, he saw several doctors, several specialists, several oncologists, and he started taking several medications.
+And this was a guy that really never took medication.
+In fact, we really didn’t have exposure to what pharmacists did, honestly, I really didn’t have a clue.
+By the time that he reached his third year of treatment, he was on 15 plus medications.
+So that’s something that in pharmacy we refer to as polypharmacy.
+And I remember that when my dad was in hospice, one of the things that had the biggest impact on me is his hospice pharmacist came into the home and reviewed his medications and actually slashed that number of medications by about half.
 And that’s just not what I expected.
-What really stick out to us, came in not to add more medication because he was really trying to actually lighten the pill burden for my dad to make it easier on his body and only keep them on the medications that he truly needed.
-I think that this is initially what pulled me to the field of pharmacy, because that was so in practice to me.
-But in the midst of all days, having doing with my own healthcare problems went to several doctors, had several referrals to many specialists, but still nothing was getting fixed.
-And eventually I visited with a functional medicine practitioner, someone who is finally willing to look at the entire picture of my life.
-You know, everything from what I put in my body, what I put on my body, what I was doing every day, my habits, because I was really struggling with my death health, and I was not so fast.
-So functional medicine is not a common area health care, but once I experienced it for myself, it really actually shifted my perspective of what that area health care looks like.
-You know, I think as most people get into health care, it’s something personal or it’s something that has to do with their family and that’s exact relief.
-What led me to do what I do today.
+That really stuck out to me as he came in, not to add more medications, but to heal some up.
+So he was really trying to actually lighten the pill burden for my dad to make it easier on his body and only keep him on the medications that he truly needed.
+I think that this is initially what pulled me to the field of pharmacy because that was so impressive to me.
+But in the midst of all this, I was dealing with my own health care problems.
+I went to several doctors, had several referrals to many specialists, but still nothing was getting fixed.
+And eventually I visited with a functional medicine practitioner, someone who was finally willing to look at the entire picture of my life, everything from what I put in my body, what I put on my body, what I was doing every day, my habits, because I was really struggling with my gut health and I was spiraling downhill fast.
+So functional medicine is not a common area of healthcare, but once I experienced it for myself, it really actually shifted my perspective of what that area of healthcare looks like.
+So I think as most people get into healthcare, it’s something personal or it’s something that has to do with their family and that’s exactly what led me to do what I do today.

-Rob Oliver: Okay.
-You’ve done this a little bit.
-Can you give me some examples or give me an example of quality health care you’ve provided somebody, if you don’t mind.
+Rob Oliver: You’ve done this a little bit, can you give me some examples or give me an example of quality healthcare?
+You’ve provided some but if you don’t mind.

-Bryana Gregory: Yeah.
-So quality health care except my health care.
-I think that customize healthcare.
-It because we are all very different, which means we’re all going to be on a very different health care journey.
-So compounding pharmacy is actually a really great example of this for listeners who aren’t familiar with what contacting pharmacy is.
-A compounding pharmacy is a pharmacy that makes or compounds medications on site in their laboratory right there.
-How to customize those for the patient based on his or her individual needs.
-Court compounded Restriction When you go in to say, a retail pharmacy and see all those bottles on the shelf, those are medications that have been FDA approved, but not everybody is going to sit inside of a box where they’re going to be able to take those medications, and it’s going to get them to where they need to be.
-Sometimes people have a sensitivity or an allergy to medication.
-They either allergic to an active ingredient or a die or something like that.
-So in the compounding lab, we can make those medications free of those offensive or problematic ingredients that bother people.
-This way they’re able to attain achieve their healthcare outcomes in a way where they can still receive the same medication.
-But in a way that works for them.
-Or, for example, we have an elderly person or a child lady who can’t scroll with tablets so we can adjust that dosage for putting it into something like a topical cream that gets absorbed still into the body.
-But basically, we’re just finding a different route of how we can do that.
-You know, the traditional medications are not designed for everyone.
-Kids were not one type at all, and that means that we deserve more than a one size fits all treatment.
-So I always encourage my patients that if they’re not feeling their app for the best, then they should consider talking to the doctor and talking about having the medications customized compounded and tailored to their individual needs.
-But not all coming pharmacies are created the same either.
-They have to be sure to specialize in confine medication, and they cannot dabble in it just by adding a flavor here there they need to have strip quality standards implemented because that means that the medications are measurable and repeatable, which means that the patients response will then be measurable and repeatable.
-And that’s something that we can count on getting the station where they need to be.
+Bryana Gregory: Yeah, so quality healthcare is customized healthcare.
+I think that customized healthcare is key because we are all very different which means we’re all going to be on a very different healthcare journey so compounding pharmacy is actually a really great example of this.
+For listeners who aren’t familiar with what compounding pharmacy is, a compounding pharmacy is a pharmacy that makes or compounds medications on site in their laboratory right there at a customized dose for the patient based on his or her individual needs so for compounding prescriptions, when you go into say a retail pharmacy and you see all those bottles on the shelves, those are medications that have been FDA approved but not everybody is going to fit inside of a box where they’re going to be able to take those medications and it’s going to get them to where they need to be.
+Sometimes people have a sensitivity or an allergy to a medication, maybe they’re allergic to an inactive ingredient or a dye or something like that so in the compounding lab, we can make those medications free of those offensive or problematic ingredients that bother people.
+This way they’re able to attain and achieve their healthcare outcomes in a way where they can still receive the same medications but in a way that works for them or for example we have an elderly person or a child who can’t swallow a tablet so we can adjust that dosage form, putting it into something like a topical cream that it gets absorbed still into the body but basically we’re just finding a different route of how we can do that.
+Traditional medications are not designed for everyone because we’re not one size fits all and that means that we deserve more than a one size fits all treatment so I always encourage my patients that if they’re not feeling their absolute best then they should consider talking to their doctor and talking about having the medications customized, compounded and tailored to their individual needs but not all compounding pharmacies are created the same either and they have to be sure to specialize in compounding medications and they need to not dabble in it just by adding a flavor here or there, they need to have strict quality standards implemented because that means that the medications are measurable and repeatable which means that the patient’s response will then be measurable and repeatable and that’s something that we can count on getting the patient where they need to be.

 Rob Oliver: Got it.
-You kind of led me into the next question, which is, what do you wish people understood about your role in health care?
+You’ve kind of led me into the next question which is what do you wish people understood about your role in health care?

-Bryana Gregory: Listen.
-And do so with an open mind.
-I really think it’s so important to take time to remember that the privilege to be invited in the law of someone’s health care Joury.
-And that journey is different for everybody.
-I believe it’s important to honor that by listening.
-And sometimes we may take that for granted if someone diagnosis is not terminal, but when it is, it just a little heavier with it.
-And even if we’re involved in keeping people call me, well, we still have to remember that they’re letting us in too many details of their personal lives that they don’t share with anybody else, sometimes even their own spouses.
-And for that reason, it’s important to remember that we have the opportunity to pull state genuine relationships with our patients and just look like any other type of relationship people want to be heard.
-Do you know what’s amazing to me, Rob, is it so frequently?
-I mean, I think even on a daily basis, as happens in consultation, over the phone or in person, and the patient will finish up the conversation saying, thank you so much for listening.
-I know that you’re so busy and I just can’t believe you set the time and I’m taking I’m taking back every time because I’m sitting here just thinking, I’m really my job, you know?
-And I love my job, but they’ve taken the time to open up their lives and share their personal details with me.
-And I really believe that people will tell you everything that you need to know, and often times give you the key to their treatment plan and the answer that you need if you just be present and listen.
+Bryana Gregory: Listen and do so with an open mind.
+I really think it’s so important to take time to remember that it’s a privilege to be invited along someone’s health care journey and that journey is different for everybody.
+I believe it’s important to honor that by listening and sometimes we may take that for granted if someone’s diagnosis is not terminal but when it is it sits a little heavier with us and even if we’re involved in keeping people healthy well we still have to remember that they’re letting us into many details of their personal lives that they don’t share with anybody else sometimes even their own spouses and for that reason it’s important to remember that we have the opportunity to cultivate genuine relationships with our patients and just look like any other type of relationship people want to be heard.
+What’s amazing to me Rob is it so frequently I mean I think even on a daily basis this happens and counseling patients whether it’s over the phone or in person and the patient will finish up the conversation saying thank you so much for listening I know that you’re so busy and I just can’t believe you took the time and I’m taking back I’m taking back every time because I’m sitting here just thinking I’m doing my job you know and I love my job but they’ve taken the time to open up their lives and share those personal details with me and I really believe that people will tell you everything that you need to know and oftentimes give you the key to their treatment plan and the answer that you need if you just be present and listen.

-Rob Oliver: Yeah, what you’re saying makes so much sense, especially when you have to when I’m speaking to medical professionals.
-One of the things that I try and remind them is that people are generally coming into the office because they are in a time of crisis, that they don’t feel good and so they can’t get to work or their child doesn’t feel good and their child can’t go to school.
-And if their child can’t go to school that interfere.
-So their world is in a place of turmoil and crisis and listening to them, helping them to find what the solution is.
-You’re helping them get some sense of normal feedback in their life.
-So I think what you’re saying is as far as listening is imperative.
-So thank you.
-But thank you very much for sharing that.
-Listen, Bryana Gregory, you have been phenomenal.
-I appreciate you sharing today.
-Thank you for giving us your perspective on healthcare.
+Rob Oliver: Yeah what you’re saying makes so much sense especially when you have this you know what I’m doing when I’m speaking to medical professionals one of the things that I try and remind them is that people are generally coming into the office because they’re in a time of crisis okay that you know they don’t feel good and so they can’t get to work or their child doesn’t feel good and their child can’t go to school and if their child can’t go to school that interfere and so their world isn’t a is in a place of turmoil and crisis and by listening to them helping them to find what the solution is you’re helping them get some sense of normalcy back in their life so I think what you’re saying is as far as listening is imperative so thank you very much thank you very much for sharing that listen Brianna Gregory you have been phenomenal I appreciate you sharing today thank you for giving us your perspective on health care.

 Disclaimer: All opinions expressed by guests on the Perspectives on Healthcare Podcast are solely the opinion of the guest.
 They are not to be misconstrued as medical diagnoses or medical advice.
 Please consult with a licensed medical professional before attempting any of the treatments suggested.